October 23, 2021

-Registration fee is $21.50 for the first Webelos Scout and $20 for each additional Scout.
-There is no cost for adults, Scout troops, crews, ships or den chiefs.
+The registration fee is $11.50 for the first Webelos Scout and $10 for each additional Scout who registers at the same time.
+There is no charge for adults, but they must register.
 A program for siblings is not offered at this event.

-Registrations should be completed by the Webelos den leader or unit leader no later than 10/15/18.
-Save money and register online as a den.
-Payments are made online with credit card, electronic check or PayPal.
+Registration is typically completed by the Webelos den leader or unit leader and should be done no later than 10/1/21.
+Payments are made online with a credit card or electronic check.
 Council refund policy.

 Every pre-registered Scout will receive a patch; patches are not guaranteed for late registrations.
 Onsite registration: $30.